AndreaRibuoli/RIBY/README.md

 Note that passing **SQL_NTS** (-3 = 0xFFFD) stands for *Null Terminated String* and could be passed for the SQLSMALLINTs required.

-One of the aspects that I prefers of Ruby is the support for different encodings.
+One of the aspects I prefer of Ruby is the support for different encodings.
 The **UTF\-16BE** one will directly support our needs with SQL Wide APIs.

 Let us prepare the argument list types: